How to remove the last character from a string in R? (2 Examples)

 str_sub(df$some_column, end = -2)

-The following examples show how to use each method with the following data frame in R:
+The following example initializes the data frame in R:

 #create data frame